 Although the gradient of increasing DCA values with decreasing SoC is fairly smooth, occasionally there is a “jump” in values from one SoC test to another.
 This is usually in the charging steps and around the 30% SoC step.
 As the cooling chamber is only in control of the ambient temperature the battery may be heating up at this point allowing for an increase in charge acceptance.
 This test can be repeated with the battery temperature being set by a water bath or, if repeated with the same cooling system, with the battery temperature being monitored throughout testing.

-As this work was completed in relation to suitability of Pb-A batteries for EV operation the batteries currently being utilised in EV, nickel metal hydride and lithium ion, need to tested as well
+As the limit of 4C for the charging current resulted in a less than complete picture of the behaviour of all the batteries, with even the YXT9–BS control battery still accepting the full pulse when in the lowest SoCs for the highest temperature, further tests will an increased current should be completed.
+Additionally, as this work was completed in relation to suitability of PbA batteries for EV operation the batteries currently being utilised in EV, nickel metal hydride and lithium ion, need to tested as well

 References

-[5.1] Y. Yamaguchi , M. Shiota, M. Hosokawa, Y. Nakayama, N. Hirai, S. Hara, “Study of charge acceptance for the lead-acid battery through in situ EC-AFM observation — influence of the open-circuit standing time on the negative electrode” J. Power Sources, 102, pp. 155-161, 2001
+[5.1] Y. Yamaguchi , M. Shiota, M. Hosokawa, Y. Nakayama, N. Hirai, S. Hara, “Study of charge acceptance for the lead-acid battery through in situ EC-AFM observation — influence of the open-circuit standing time on the negative electrode” J. Power Sources, 102, pp. 155-161, 2001.
+Available: http://dx.doi.org/10.1016/S0378-7753(01)00794-7

 Appendix 1 – Test procedure flow diagram